 There you have it!
 Three of our favorite lower body exercises to perform during pregnancy.
 Oh, and they’re great for non-pregnant mommas too!

 Give yourself and your baby every advantage of prenatal exercise.
 Let AMC help you navigate the do’s & dont’s of prenatal exercise.
 Our Small Group Prenatal Fitness program is more than a class – it is personalized training in a small group setting.
-Visit our website to learn more and to get started.
-We have brand new prenatal packages for classes in 2017.
+Visit ActiveMomsClub.com to learn more and get started.

 ~ ~ ~ ~ ~